 The Quietest Room in the House Just Got Quieter

-To properly ventilate your bathroom, remove stale air, unpleasant odors, and reduce harmful moisture buildup there are three criteria you need to consider when choose a bathroom ventilation fan:
+To properly ventilate your bathroom, remove stale air, unpleasant odors, and reduce harmful moisture buildup there are three criteria you need to consider when choosing a bathroom ventilation fan.

 No matter what your budget or tastes, the two most important criteria are sizing the fan properly to your bathroom, and how quiet the fan is.

 Make sure to measure the depth of your ceiling before ordering.
 The Home Ventilation Institute (HVI) recommends the air in your bathroom should be changed or moved eight times per hour.

 The amount of air changed or moved per cubic feet per minute (CFM) is based on your bathroom’s square footage.
 To determine the size of the ventilation fan, use the following guidelines for bathroom ventilation.

 For bathrooms smaller than 50 square feet, we recommend a 50 CFM fan.

 For bathrooms 51 to 100 square feet in area, an exhaust fan should provide 1 CFM per square foot.

 For example, an 8 ft x 10 ft bathroom has an area of 80 feet, so it needs an 80 CFM fan.

 For bathrooms greater than 100 square feet, ventilation is based on the number and type of fixtures present.